Rosacea

 Triggers

-It's not known what causes rosacea, but some triggers can make symptoms worse.
-Common triggers for rosacea include:
+It's not known what causes rosacea, but some things can make symptoms worse.

 If you're not sure it's rosacea